 - Elaine Marshall, N.C.
 Secretary of State

 - Warren Miller, Fountainworks

 - Jim Nichols, O'Brien Atkins

 - Kimberly O'Malley, RTI International

 - Rachel Page, Go Global NC

 - Morgan Pitelka, Carolina Asia Center

-- Nick Tennyson, North Carolina Department of Transportation (Secretary)
+- Nick Tennyson, former N.C.
+Secretary of Transportation

 - Cindy Thompson, Boundless Impact